ibm-cloud-docs/CDN/api.md

     [Input container](/docs/CDN?topic=CDN-input-container)

     The following attributes are part of the Input container and are **required** when creating a new Hotlink Protection:
-    * `uniqueId` - Provide uniqueId of the mapping to which to assign the behavior.
+    * `uniqueId` - Provide the unique ID of the mapping to which to assign the behavior.
     * `protectionType` - Specifies whether to "ALLOW" or "DENY" access to your content when a webpage makes a request for content with a Referer header value matching one of the terms in the specified referer values.
     * `refererValues` - A single-space-separated list of Referer URL match terms for which the `protectionType` behavior takes effect.